 Evaluation and Rubric: Your thesis will be read and evaluated by three professors: your advisor and two other professors in the English department.
 Each type of Distinction thesis-Critical and Creative-has an available rubric that you should review with your advisor so that you know the terms of evaluation.
-[See "Resources and Forms" link on the Duke English Distinction website] After all evaluations are submitted, you will also receive written feedback from your advisor and/or the other readers.
+[See pages below and/or the "Resources and Forms" on the Duke English Distinction website for both rubrics] After all evaluations are submitted, you will also receive written feedback from your advisor and/or the other readers.

 Distinction Levels: In the English department, there are three possible measures of a Distinction Thesis: High Distinction, Distinction, and No Distinction.
-The levels are determined by the evaluations of the readers and (in the event of disagreement, intervention by the DUS).
+The levels are determined by the evaluations of the readers (and, in the event of disagreement, intervention by the DUS).
 Distinction levels will appear on transcripts, but note that they have no bearing on your grade for the independent stud(ies), of which your advisor is the sole arbiter.